-In the case of palm trees on the other hand, disposing of the waste yourself is going to save you 30 – 50% off the price of removal.
+In the case of palm trees, on the other hand, disposing of the waste yourself is going to save you 30 – 50% off the price of removal.

 Fire sale on firewood

-Not only will you save money for removal as the tree company will not have to spend time manually loading and removing all the timber, but you can have an auction on eBay for the firewood.
-People will pay you for the timber and come pick it up for free.
+Why not sell your tree’s timber as firewood?
+This is only really worth it if you have a large tree, and doubly worth it if the tree is in your back yard and hard to get to.
+Not only will you save money for removal as the tree removal companies will not have to spend time manually loading and removing all the timber, but you can have an auction on eBay for the firewood.
+No need for log splitting, people will pay you for the timber, come pick it up for free and split it themselves.

 The average cost of palm tree removal is $429.
-At the low end you might only pay $150, but at the high end of the spectrum you can pay up to $3000.
+At the low end, you might only pay $150, but at the high end of the spectrum you can pay up to $3000.

 This is a topic we will have to cover in more detail and is beyond the scope of this article.

-Population density, supply and demand as well as cost of living will all come into play.
+What it’s going to cost you to remove a tree will vary from state to state due to a few factors.
+Population density, supply, and demand as well as the cost of living will all come into play.

 As a general rule of thumb, you can expect to pay double for emergency tree removal.
 It will all depend on the circumstances though.